Documentation Index

 2. Synthesize Struct Definitions

 When multiple functions access fields at consistent offsets from the same base pointer or global, that pattern strongly suggests a struct.
 The synthesis pass asks the LLM to identify these patterns and propose struct definitions.
+This complements the type recovery system, which accumulates struct proposals during per-function analysis.
+Synthesis catches cross-function patterns that individual analyses miss.3.
+Refine Function Names

 With all function names visible at once, the LLM can spot inconsistencies and propose refinements.
-If the per-function pass produced both parse_request and decode_http_request for similar functions, the synthesis pass can unify them under a consistent convention.
+If the per-function pass produced bothparse_request and decode_http_request for similar functions, the synthesis pass can unify them under a consistent convention.

 The Synthesis Prompt

-The synthesizer builds a prompt that includes:
+The synthesizer builds a prompt that includes:- A global variables section listing every

-DAT_XXXXXXXX that appears in two or more functions, alongside the names of the functions that reference it
+DAT_XXXXXXXXthat appears in two or more functions, alongside the names of the functions that reference it - A functions section with each function’s name, classification, confidence, and full decompilation

 The Response